diegoscarabelli/diegoscarabelli.github.io/content/posts/garmin_health_data/index.md

   Your browser does not support the video tag.
 </video>

-SQLite is a serverless, self-contained database engine that is easy to set up and use, making it an excellent choice for personal data storage and analysis.
+SQLite is a serverless, self-contained database engine, making it an excellent choice for personal data storage and analysis.
 With `garmin-health-data`, you can have your Garmin Connect data readily available in a structured format for analysis, visualization, or integration with other tools.

 Other projects exist with similar goals, as discussed in [this section of the docs](https://github.com/diegoscarabelli/garmin-health-data?tab=readme-ov-file#comparison-with-other-tools).
 However, `garmin-health-data` stands out for its comprehensive and well-documented schema, automatic data deduplication, and the ability to process detailed FIT files for time-series activity data, with enhanced support for running, cycling, and swimming activities while maintaining broad compatibility with other activity types.